-THUR: Contemporary social conservatism.
+TUES: Contemporary social conservatism.
 Reading: Arlie Hochschild, "The Deep Story," from her Strangers in Their Own Land." [[Note-This is a work in descriptive sociology, not normative theory.
 Hochschild seeks to describe the feelings and beliefs of some Louisiana conservatives she interviewed for her 2016 book.
 To put this in the framework of the course, the task would be to figure out what combinations of normative principles and empirical claims would render the views she describes most plausible and defensible.]]
+THUR: Guest lecture by Professor Andy Lamey.
+Libertarianism and justice.
+Reading: Robert Nozick, "Distributive Justice"-part 1 only.

 Week 10.
 December 3-9.

 TUES: Free markets and community: the socialist ideal.
 Reading, G. A. Cohen, "Why Not Socialism?"
 Merely recommended reading: R. Arneson, "Why Not Capitalism?.
+Writing assignment due in class.
+Also, please submit your essay also by email attachment sent to rarneson@ucsd.edu.
+I very much hope some earlybirds will submit their essays by sending me a copy by email attachment by the previous Friday, Nov.
+30.

 THUR: Free markets and community: the capitalist ideal.
-Reading: Jason Brtennan and John Tomasi, "Classical Liberalism."
-Merely recommended: John Locke, "Of property," chaopter 5 of jis Two Treatises of Government.
+Reading: Jason Brennan and John Tomasi, "Classical Liberalism."
+Merely recommended: John Locke, "Of property," chapter 5 of his Second Treatise of Government, pages 115-126 only.

-Arneson's office hours: Wednesdays 1-2 and Thursdays 2-3 in HSS 8057.
-Office phone 534 6810.
+Arneson's office hours: Wednesdays 1-2 and Fridays 2-3 in HSS 8057.
 Email rarneson@ucsd.edu